LearnDifferent/mtm/README.md

 ### Run the Application

-> Please don't forget to start MySQL, Redis and Elasticsearch before running the application
+> Please don't forget to start [mtm-ui](https://github.com/LearnDifferent/mtm-ui), MySQL, Redis and Elasticsearch before running the application
->
-> Note: The application has already integrated the [frontend code](https://github.com/LearnDifferent/mtm-ui)

 Run it from Maven directly using the Spring Boot Maven plugin: